Conde Vrolok: Plot

 To everyone's surprise, Emilia is expecting a daughter of Domingo.
-However, the little one is devouring her mother inside.
-Desperate situations call for extreme measures.
-Once the daughter is born, Domingo and the others discover, in spite of themselves, that the girl is an ancient vampire; that is, she is weak before the light, garlic, roses, etc., besides having no reflection, because she is half human.
-And that's not all: Lucio Martino (Bastián Bodenhöfer), Vrolok's old and powerful enemy, has arrived in Santa Bárbara to take Montserrat (Luz Valdivieso) with him and kill anyone who gets in his way.
+However, the child is devouring her mother inside.
+Once the daughter is born, Domingo and the others discover, in spite of themselves, that the girl is an ancient vampire; that is, she is weak in the light, garlic, roses, has no reflection, and is half human.
+Furthermore, Lucio Martino, Vrolok's old and powerful enemy, has arrived in Santa Bárbara to take Montserrat with him and kill anyone who gets in his way.